KaumudiMendis/ETL-Project/README.md

 Sales Source - https://www.kaggle.com/atharvaingle/video-games-dataset

-Data were formatted using -Pandas and Python
+Data were formatted using Pandas and Python data frames.

-For clearing the data following steps were taken - Identified NAN, Drop non usable data,
+Cleared the data with Drop, Join process.

+Final two csv used for transformation are ratings.csv and sales.csv.

-Data Transformation -
+# Data Transformation

-Transformed data into the database in PostgreSQL
+Transformed data into the database in PostgreSQL (queries.sql) Created table rating, and sales

-Below final database, tables/collections were loaded after data transformations
+Joined tables on Game Titles to compare ratings and Sales for each Game Title.

-The topic was chosen to -
+The topic was chosen to - compare ESRB ratings, game scores and global sales for Game title.